stephandoh/stephandoh/README.md

-👋 Hi there! , meet your Data Analyst and Project Manager.

-What I Do
-🔍 Data Analysis: I specialize in transforming raw data into meaningful insights through advanced analytics and visualization techniques.
+👋 Hi there!I specialize in transforming raw data into meaningful insights through analytics and visualization techniques.
+My tools of choice include SQL, Power BI, Python, and Excel.

-## My Skills :pushpin:

-- SQL
-- POWER BI
-- PYTHON
-- EXCEL